-- Create a feeling of acceptance for the individual's return to the community
+- Create a feeling of acceptance for the person's return to the community

 - Build positive friendships and responsibility

 - Focus on the future rather than the past

 - Focus on the person's strengths and struggles

 - Plan for success

 - Support and recognize personal successes

 - Locate community resources

 The Regional Community Circles of Support operate in the Fond du Lac, Fox Valley, Green Bay, Manitowoc, and Oshkosh communities.
-For more information or to join a Community Circle of Support in your region, visit www.circles-of-support.org, email Anne Strauch at astrauch gw@gwicc.org, or call 877-490-3120.
+For more information or to join a Community Circle of Support in your region, visit www.circles-of-support.org, email Anne Strauch at astrauch_gw@gwicc.org, or call 877-490-3120 or 920-968-6832.